This website is still under construction, hence some information may be incomplete. Please bear with us as we work to finalise the process.

 The annual FIG Conference draws participants from around the world.
 It brings experts from all the different areas of surveying – interpreted in the broadest sense including land surveyors, geospatial experts, valuers, quantity surveyors, hydrography surveyors etc, together to enhance the cooperation and understanding of each other’s fields.

-Read MoreThe Deputy Chief Executive of Ghana Cocoa Board (COCOBOD) in charge of Agronomy ...
+Read MoreThe Ghana Cocoa Board (COCOBOD) has taken note of the article authored by ...

 Read MoreWe use cookies to ensure we give you the best experience.
 If you continue, we'll assume that you're happy to receive all cookies.
 If you would like, you can read more about our cookies and privacy and change your settings at any time.